Monday, June 8, 2015 7:30 p.m.

 Keynote: Wayne Muller

-In addition to collaborating with individuals in significant life changes, Wayne consults with numerous community organizations, educational institutions and healthcare corporations.
-He is the founder of Bread for the Journey – a network of ordinary people who engage in grassroots, neighborhood philanthropy through micro-grants.
-He has served as Senior Scholar at the Fetzer Institute, is an Extended Faculty at the Institute of Noetic Sciences, and has received numerous awards for his work with those in need.
+Wayne consults with numerous private corporations, educational institutions, healthcare corporations and community groups.
+He is the founder of Bread for the Journey – a network of ordinary people engaged in grassroots, neighborhood philanthropy through micro-grants.
+He has been a Senior Scholar at the Fetzer Institute, Extended Faculty at the Institute of Noetic Sciences, and has received several awards for his work with those in need.

 Friday, June 12, 2015 9:00 a.m.